loosenthedark/strikeforce/README.md

   - A decision was made to override/disable default HTML5 client-side `form` validation in favour of the custom client-side validation described above.
 This was achieved by adding a `novalidate` attribute to the `#contact-form` element, as suggested in [this Stack Overflow solution](https://stackoverflow.com/questions/3090369/disable-validation-of-html5-form-elements)

-  - On the server side, any error such as a '404 Not Found' Client Error (resulting from an invalid API call, for instance) or a '503 Service Unavailable' Server Error will generate the following catch-all `.alert` message for the user:
+  - On the server side, any error such as a '404 Not Found' Client Error (resulting from an invalid API call, for instance) or a '503 Service Unavailable' Server Error will generate the following catch-all `.alert` message for the user, informing them of the existence of a problem and asking them to "(p)lease refresh the page and try again":

     <p align="center"><img src="docs/images/screenshots/strikeforce-alert5.png" alt="StrikeForce Contact page pre-submit" width="15%" height="auto" style="margin-right: 10px;"><img src="docs/images/screenshots/strikeforce-alert6.png" alt="StrikeForce Contact page post-submit" width="15%" height="auto"></p>